Makster04/All_Data_Engineering/(KEY)Hierarchial.md

 **Hierarchical Clustering** is an unsupervised machine learning algorithm used to group similar data points into clusters.
 Unlike K-Means, it does not require specifying the number of clusters beforehand.
 Instead, it creates a tree-like structure (dendrogram) that helps determine the optimal number of clusters.

 ### What is Hierarchical Clustering?

+**Cluster:** A group of similar data points based on certain features.

 Hierarchical clustering builds nested clusters by either:
 1. **Agglomerative Approach (Bottom-Up)**: Starts with individual data points as separate clusters and merges the most similar ones iteratively until one cluster remains.
 2. **Divisive Approach (Top-Down)**: Starts with all data points in a single cluster and splits them into smaller clusters.